 I graduated from North High School.
 While the leadership of the school was mostly African American, I don’t know if any of the teachers to have a specific appreciation or interest in the African American history of Omaha, and I don’t remember being taught anything about it.
 The history of the people who established the neighborhoods was hard to find, and that is part of what makes this history so alluring to me.

 The other part of why I write this is because of my mentors and friends.
-One of my mentors was Idu Maduli, who taught me when I was young.
-I also learned glimpses of the city’s history from other mentors, including Rev. Helen Saunders, many of the people at Pearl Memorial United Methodist Church, Von Trimble, and Mrs. Hickerson, who I lived next to on Ellison Avenue.
-I owe all of them a debt of gratitude, along with my high school girlfriend, the first sleuth I ever knew to uncover the history of the Trans-Mississippi Exposition.
-I can only hope to ignite young peoples’ imaginations the ways these people did when I was young.
+One of my mentors was Idu Maduli, who taught me the neighborhood’s history when I was young.
+I also learned glimpses of the city’s history from other mentors, including Rev. Helen Saunders, many of the people at Pearl Memorial United Methodist Church, Von Trimble, and Mr. and Mrs. Hickerson, who I lived next to on Ellison Avenue.
+I owe all of them a debt of gratitude.
+My high school girlfriend was the first history sleuth I ever knew, uncovering the Trans-Mississippi Exposition when I had no idea there was a history where I lived.
+I can only hope to ignite young peoples’ imaginations the ways these people ignited mine when I was young.

 This website is meant to explore the history of the community where I grew up.
 I am not a professional historian, and don’t have all the access I need in order to tell every single story as deeply as I’d like to.
 On this website I explore topics that intrigue me, that I love, and that I want to learn more about.